Matrix calculation with NumPy

 array([False, True, True])

-If there are matrices with more than one dimension, it sorts them by dimensions, that is, if there is a 2-dimensional matrix, it sorts the numbers in the first row among themselves and the numbers in the second row among themselves.
+If you have matrices with more than one dimension, it sorts them by dimensions, that is, if you have a 2-dimensional matrix, it sorts the numbers in the first row among themselves and those in the second row among themselves.

 arr = np.array([[3, 2, 4], [5, 0, 1]])